-8.8 Miniature or light weight breed management plan guideline
+8.8 Miniature breeds or light weight livestock management plan guideline

-In accordance with ASEL standard 6.1.20, miniature breeds of livestock and other light weight breeds that do not meet minimum liveweight requirements, must not be sourced for export or exported unless otherwise provided in a miniature or light weight breed livestock management plan approved in writing by the department.
+In accordance with ASEL standard 6.1.20, miniature breeds of livestock and other light weight livestock that do not meet minimum liveweight requirements, must not be sourced for export or exported unless otherwise provided in a miniature breed or light weight livestock management plan approved in writing by the department.

-If an exporter wishes to source for export or export a miniature or light weight breed that does not meet the minimum liveweight requirements, the exporter must make an application to the department requesting approval.
-The application must include a management plan which provides information about the breed's average weights and the management of the risks associated with the export of livestock under ASEL minimum live weight requirements.
+If an exporter wishes to source for export or export a miniature breed or light weight livestock that does not meet the minimum liveweight requirements, the exporter must make an application to the department requesting approval.
+The application must include a management plan which provides information about the breed and animal's average weights and the management of the risks associated with the export of livestock under ASEL minimum live weight requirements.